jcalixte/vue-pwa-asset-generator/README.md

 - `-a`: input asset, it can be an SVG file or a PNG file (the largest image is a 512x512 png image).
 - `-o` output folder (created if it does not exist).
 This parameter is optional, by default, `vue-pwa-asset-generator` will assume the command is run in a VueJS project.
 Therefor the `manifest.json` and `favicon.ico` are in `public` folder, the rest ies in `public/img/icons` folder.
+- `-b`, fallback background color for the `ico` image.
 - `--no-manifest`: option to not generate manifest.json file

 ## Examples

-`vue-asset-generate -a logo.png -o img`
+- `vue-asset-generate -a logo.png -o img`

-`vue-asset-generate -a logo.svg`
+- `vue-asset-generate -a logo.svg`

-`vue-asset-generate -a logo.svg -o img`
+- `vue-asset-generate -a logo.svg -o img`
+- `vue-asset-generate -a logo.svg -o img -b 182C61`
+- `vue-asset-generate -a logo.svg -o img -b "#9AECDB"`

 ## "Hey, I'm using the Vue plugin for pwa.
 Where do I put my manifest json?"